lcmoc/react-3d-menu/README.md

-To isntall and run the code use:
+To install and run the code use:

 ### `git clone: "link"`